nRFCloud/application-protocols/README.md

 ## Caveats
 - AGPS and PGPS do not have entries in the `deviceToCloud` directory because they both return a raw binary response (not JSON).
+- ts should be used instead of time.
+The time property is included to be backwards compatible with certain versions of asset tracker version 2 firmware.
+Future versions will use the ts property instead.